pamelaFranco/unsupervised-MS/README.md

 ## Acknowledgements

 This work is supported by the National Agency for Research and Development (ANID), project ICN2021_004 of the Millennium Science Initiative Program.
-Additional support provided by ANID through the project Fondecyt de Iniciación en Investigación 2025 Nº 11250867, and by the Competition for Research Regular Projects, year 2023, code LPR23-17, Universidad Tecnológica Metropolitana.

 ---

 ## License